Jahangir-Alam-Noman/richest-writers-interactive-website/README.md

 ==> Get total worth of richest writers

-==> And also get country name, age , email and more information about of richest writers.
+==> And also get country name, age , email and more information about richest writers.